thearistocrats/dinosaur-rpg/README.md

 scripts are scripts used in multiple places

 currently the workflow looks as such:

-  The dinosaur script is used to store information about the dinosaur itself, including actions, health, stamina, armor, and the dinosaurs identity\n
+  The dinosaur script is used to store information about the dinosaur itself, including actions, health, stamina, armor, and the dinosaurs identity.

-  The dinosaur script is used in a dinosaur scene to make the dinosaur itself\n the dinosaurs are then used in the combat handler to set up an example encounter\n currently only one dinosaur is created, the base dinosaur
+  The dinosaur script is used in a dinosaur scene to make the dinosaur itself.

+  the dinosaurs are then used in the combat handler to set up an example encounter.

+currently only one dinosaur is created, the base dinosaur